Snergster/virl_boxcutter/README.md

 [NOTE] Your uwmadmin and guest passwords are in passwords.tf.
 If you can't remember them, this is where you can find them, or by running the command `terraform show`.

+# To obtain your VM Maestro clients...
+Once your VIRL Server has come up, log in to the UWM interface as 'uwmadmin' using your password.
+Navigate to the 'VIRL Server/VIRL Software' tab and select the VM Maestro client package(s) that you'd like.
+Now press 'install'.
+The package will be installed on your VIRL server and will be available from `http://172.16.11.254/download/`.

 # If your VIRL server bring-up fails to complete successfully:

 1. Terminate the instance using the command: